-1.1.R.80 Recent workforce experience (PA, WA, NSA - cessation of claims for WA exemption)
+1.1.R.80 Recent workforce experience (PA, WA, JSP - cessation of claims for WA exemption)

 Examples: The following can be taken into account when assessing 'recent workforce experience':

 - certain employment type LMPs such as NEIS

 - when a person is engaged in activities over 20 hours per week that would normally attract a wage, salary or income, EVEN THOUGH they may not receive income (e.g. a person who is self-employed or a farmer, some types of voluntary work)